mcho295/mcho295/README.md

 I am passionate in the field of Data Engineering / Cloud Computing.

-I previously worked as a..
+I have experience as a..

 - Incoming Solutions Architect Intern at AWS
 - Data Engineer Intern at Tesla